anilabhadatta/educative.io_scraper/README.md

       Git
       Python 3.9+
       OS: Win/Mac(Intel)/Linux(ARM/AMD) 64bit
-      Replace the word "python3" with "python" in the following commands for Windows OS only.
+      Replace the word "python3" with "python" and "pip3" with "pip" in the following commands for Windows OS only.

 ### Step 1: Clone the repository and create a terminal inside the cloned directory and run the following commands.